LIBRARY CITY OF PEACE INITIATIVES

 Elgin City of Peace: Libraries & Communities Leading the Way to Peace

-Elgin’s commitment to volunteerism and multi-partnered cooperative efforts to address community issues helped us become an International City of Peace.
+The community in Elgin, Illinois has a deep commitment to volunteerism and multi-partnered cooperative efforts to address community issues.
 The library played a key role in Elgin’s becoming a City of Peace.
 We worked with civic and faith-based community leaders to research Elgin’s continuous efforts as a welcoming and peace-building city.
 From historically welcoming vulnerable groups and immigrants, hosting vigils and discussions about race and policing, encouraging volunteerism, to creating prevention policies and programming, we collected thousands of efforts for peace.
 We successfully petitioned the Mayor to Proclaim Elgin an International City of Peace in 2013.

 Public partnerships with libraries, municipalities, social service organizations, museums, universities, school districts, health organizations, and civic groups can produce cultural programming and courageous conversations promoting peace.
 Go where your community gathers, collect what they already accomplish, or are willing to create and share, for peace that will help you in the ICP research process..